Anonymoustst/AnonymousSubmission/README.md

 Improving Sequential Recommendation via Subsequence Extraction

 ## Introduction
-This is the implementation of the paper Improving Sequential Recommendation via Subsequence Extraction (under double-blind review)
+This is the implementation of the paper Improving Sequential Recommendation via Subsequence Extraction (under double-blind review).

 ## Requirements
 + Python = 3.6